NCAS-CMS/cf-python/docs/source/tutorial.rst

 Cartesian regridding.
 However, care must be taken to ensure that the vertical axis is transformed so that it's coordinate values are vary linearly.
-For example, to regrid a data on one set of vertical pressure corodinates to another set, the pressure coordinates may first be transformed into the logarithm of pressure, and then changed back to pressure coordinates after the regridding operation.
+For example, to regrid a data on one set of vertical pressure coordinates to another set, the pressure coordinates may first be transformed into the logarithm of pressure, and then changed back to pressure coordinates after the regridding operation.